 Who investigates nursing home abuse or neglect in Georgia?

 The Georgia Department of Community Health Healthcare Facility Regulation (HFR) is responsible for investigating reports of nursing home neglect.
 You can call 800-878-6442 (toll-free).

 What if my family member doesn’t remember what happened?

 If your loved one is mentally incompetent, suffering from cognitive decline, or heavily medicated, they may have no recollection of the abuse they suffered – particularly if it was a single incident such as an injury or sexual abuse.
 Alternatively, they may remember the abuse but be unable to communicate it.

-At T. Madden and Associates, we believe that there is no wrongdoing more despicable than nursing home abuse.
+At T. Madden and Associates, P.C. our Atlanta nursing home abuse lawyer believes that there is no wrongdoing more despicable than nursing home abuse.
 Stories from our clients fill us with the desire to demand justice for the abuse of the helpless.
 All told, we have won tens of millions of dollars for our clients.
-In fact, our track record is so good that defendants seldom risk facing us in court, instead preferring out of court settlements.
+In fact, our track record is so good that defendants seldom risk facing us in court, instead preferring out-of-court settlements.

 Immediate, Decisive Action Is Critical

-If you suspect abuse, speak to our proven Atlanta nursing home abuse lawyer as soon as possible.
-We can be reached by telephone, by email at firstname.lastname@example.org, or through our online contact page.
-We can set up a free, confidential case consultation to listen to your story and evaluate your claim.
-We serve personal injury clients in Ansley Park, Blandtown, Atkins Park, and elsewhere in Atlanta.
+If you suspect abuse, speak to our proven Atlanta nursing home abuse lawyers as soon as possible.
+We can be reached by telephone, by email at email@example.com, or through our online contact page.
+Our Atlanta nursing home abuse attorney can set up a free, confidential case consultation to listen to your story and evaluate your claim.
+Our lawyers serve personal injury clients in Ansley Park, Blandtown, Atkins Park, and elsewhere in Atlanta, GA.
 We also take cases in other areas of Georgia and the US.